arclab-hku/Event_based_VO-VIO-SLAM/README.md

 We also conclude our works in the field of event-based vision in robotics.
 We hope that we can make some contributions for the development of event-based VO/VIO/SLAM.

+### If you have any suggestions or questions, do not hesitate to propose an issue.

+### And if you find this repositorie is helpful in your research, a simple star or citation of our works should be the best affirmation for us. :blush:

 - [Data Sequence for Event-based Stereo Visual-inertial Odometry](#Data-sequence-for-event-based-stereo-visual-inertial-odometry)
   - [Acquisition Platform](#acquisition-platform)
   - [Driver Installation](#driver-installation)